FF Meta: Visually distinctive characteristics

-Slanted upper terminal on the top right of E, T and F. E and T are not symmetrical.

 A general feature of FF Meta is relatively open apertures, in contrast to the more folded-up appearance of Helvetica.
 This is believed to promote legibility and make the letterforms more clearly different from one another.

 Development

 Development began in February 1985 when Deutsche Bundespost approached Sedley Place Design, where Spiekermann was working at the time, and commissioned a comprehensive corporate design program.
-As the typeface would be used repeatedly in small sizes, for identification (rather than copy), require two different weights, and printed quickly on potentially poor paper stock, the brief called for a very legible, neutral, space-saving, and distinguishable (in regards to weight) typeface with special attention to producing unmistakable characters.
+As the typeface would be used repeatedly in small sizes, for identification rather than body copy, and printed quickly on potentially poor-quality paper stock, the brief called for a legible, neutral, space-saving, and distinguishable (in terms of weight) typeface, with special attention to creating unmistakable characters.
 Whereas traditionally, typefaces are designed to be viewed beautifully large, the goal with this particular typeface was to produce a typeface which worked well for its primary application.

-Taking into account research done on six font families and the constraints of the brief, the characteristics of what would become FF Meta began to take shape.
-The typeface would have to be a sans-serif to match the client, narrow (but not condensed) to save space, feature strokes thick enough to withstand uneven printing but also light so that individual characters do not run together, contain clearly distinguishable glyphs for similarly shaped characters, versatile capitals and figures that are clear but not obtrusive, and curves, indentations, flares, and open joins to combat poor definition, optical illusions, and over-inking.
+Taking into account, research done on six font families and the constraints of the brief, the characteristics of what would become FF Meta began to take shape.
+The typeface would have to be sans-serif, narrow, with strokes thick enough to withstand uneven printing, curves, indentations, and flares to prevent optical illusions, open joins to combat over-inking, and clearly distinguishable glyphs.
+Its capitals and figures had to be versatile and clear, but not obtrusive.
 In addition to these demands, to meet Bundespost's needs, the family would also contain three fonts: regular, regular italic, and bold.
 The typeface is particularly similar to Syntax, one of Spiekermann's candidate typefaces.

 After completing and digitizing the typesetting font, mockups were generated for Bundespost's new forms and publication.
 However, despite positive interest from the German Minister of Telecommunications among others, Bundespost decided not to implement the new exclusive typeface for fear it would "cause unrest".
-Bundespost, despite funding the project, continued instead to use a variety of different versions of Helvetica (before changing them to Frutiger).
+Bundespost, despite funding the project, continued to use a variety of different versions of Helvetica (before changing them to Frutiger).
 Spiekermann wrote an article on the abandoned design for Baseline magazine in 1986.
 At this time Meta was called PT55 (for the regular weight) and PT75 (bold).

 Releases

-Years later, realizing that Bundespost and Sedley Place Design would never utilize the typeface, Spiekermann with his company MetaDesign decided to continue work on the typeface and eventually published it—along with other orphaned typefaces—under his newly formed publishing label FontFont resulting in the release of FF Meta in 1991.
-This version of FF Meta was created by re-digitizing the original outlines and digitizing them in Fontographer on a Macintosh, work which was done by Spiekermann's interns Just van Rossum and Erik van Blokland between 1988 and 1989.
+Several years later, realizing that neither Bundespost nor Sedley Place Design would ever use the typeface, Spiekermann decided to continue working on it.
+He eventually published it, along with other abandoned typefaces, through his newly founded publishing label FontFont.
+The result was the release of FF Meta in 1991.
+This version of FF Meta was created by re-digitizing the original outlines and digitizing them in Fontographer on a Macintosh.
+This work was done by Spiekermann's interns Just van Rossum and Erik van Blokland between 1988 and 1989.